-Many governments are forcing automakers to sell electric cars in order to meet climate change and air quality goals, and in response to diesel emissions cheating.
-All new cars sold are expected to be electric from 2025 in Norway, 2030 in Germany, the Netherlands and India, 2032 in Scotland, and 2040 in France and Britain17.
-Others have interim goals: 12% of cars sales in China by 2020; 22% of car sales in California and New York by 2025; 20-30% of car sales in Japan by 2030.
+Many governments are forcing automakers to sell electric cars to hit climate change and air quality goals, and in response to diesel emissions cheating.
+All new cars sold are expected to be electric from 2025 in Norway, 2030 in Germany, Netherlands and India, 2032 in Scotland, and 2040 in France and Britain18.
+Others have interim goals: 12% of sales in China by 2020; 22% of sales in California and New York by 2025; 20-30% of sales in Japan by 2030.
 Over 200 European cities have low emission zones where fuel vehicles are barred entry or pay fees (e.g. Paris, London).
-The US has forced VW to spend \$2B on hundreds of car charging stations in USA18.
-China is working towards 5 million charging locations by 202019.
+The US has forced VW to spend \$2B on charging stations across USA19.
+China is working towards 5 million charging locations by 202020.

-$^{^{15} \} Malcolm \ McCulloch \ (Oxford \ University, \ UK), \ \underline{radionz.co.nz/news/national/307388/electric-cars-close-to-price-parity,-conference-told \ \underline{radionz.co.nz/news/national/307388/electric-cars-$
+16 Malcolm McCulloch (Oxford University, UK), radionz.co.nz/news/national/307388/electric-cars-close-to-price-parity,-conference-told theguardian.com/politics/2017/jul/25/britain-to-ban-sale-of-all-diesel-and-petrol-cars-and-vans-from-2040

-16 energywise.govt.nz/on-the-road/electric-vehicles/
+17 energywise.govt.nz/on-the-road/electric-vehicles/